-Exclude all contributions to an ABLE account from the countable income of the designated beneficiary (See MS policy section $\underline{\text{E-630}}$).
-This includes rollovers from another family member's ABLE account.
+Exclude all contributions to an ABLE account from the countable income of the designated beneficiary.
+(Re.
+MS E-630) This includes rollovers from another family member's ABLE account.

-NOTE: A rollover is the distribution of all or some of the funds from an initial ABLE account to the ABLE account of a member of the designated beneficiary's family.
-For purposes of this type of rollover, a member of the designated beneficiary's family means: siblings, stepsiblings, and half siblings.
+NOTE: A rollover is the distribution of all or some of the funds from one ABLE account to the ABLE account of a member of the designated beneficiary's family.
+For purposes of this type of rollover, a member of the designated beneficiary's family means siblings, step-siblings and half siblings.